Rhetoric, Theory, and Culture

 What unites these areas of inquiry is our broad orientation, as a Humanities department, to the study of culture in all its dimensions.
 Whether your interest is in rhetoric, cultural studies, technical communication, or media studies, as a RTC program graduate you will have a rich understanding of the ways in which communicative practices are embedded in cultural contexts with political, material, and social dimensions.

 The new technological and media landscape of globalized post-modernity has produced new objects and areas of study, calling for new kinds of scholars who can work across disciplines to grapple with complex cultural realities.

 Our faculty come from a variety of fields, including communication, composition, cultural studies, film studies, linguistics, literature, modern languages, media and visual studies, philosophy, rhetoric, postcolonial studies, and technical communication.
 Faculty work closely with students, encouraging them to think critically about substantive issues and problems within their areas of interest, incorporating a variety of approaches and appropriate methodologies.
 This gives our program a distinct interdisciplinary character.

-The Humanities Department offers three advanced degrees in Rhetoric, Theory and Culture:
+The Humanities Department offers two advanced degrees in Rhetoric, Theory and Culture: